 Image Source: oysterplace.com

-The Tudor Black Bay 79220N is a standout in the Black Bay series and a key model in Tudor’s modern resurgence.
-Introduced in 2012 and discontinued just a few years later, the 79220N has since become a favorite among collectors for its vintage styling, reliable performance, and historical significance within the brand’s lineup.
+The Tudor Black Bay 79220N stands out in the Black Bay series as a key model in Tudor’s modern resurgence.
+Introduced in 2012 and discontinued just a few years later, the 79220N has become a favorite among collectors for its vintage styling, reliable performance, and historical significance within the brand’s lineup.

 Powering the watch is the ETA 2824-2 automatic movement, a robust Swiss caliber known for its reliability and ease of maintenance.
-With a 38-hour power reserve and time-tested accuracy, it provides dependable performance.
+With a 38-hour power reserve and time-tested accuracy, it delivers dependable everyday performance.

-Although Tudor transitioned to in-house movements in later models, the ETA-powered Black Bays have developed a cult following for their mechanical simplicity and connection to Tudor’s transitional era.
+Although Tudor moved to in-house movements in later models, the ETA-powered Black Bays have developed a cult following for their mechanical simplicity and connection to Tudor’s transitional era.

 The 79220N’s design pays tribute to Tudor dive watches of the 1950s and 1960s.
-It features a 41mm stainless steel case, a black dial with gilt accents, and the signature “snowflake” hands, originally seen on Tudor Submariners.
-The domed sapphire crystal and unidirectional rotating bezel enhance its vintage character, while 200 meters of water resistance ensures it functions as a capable tool watch.
-One of the most notable design elements is the rose logo on the dial—used before Tudor switched to the shield logo—which adds to its collector appeal.
+A 41mm stainless steel case, black dial with gilt accents, and the signature “snowflake” hands — originally seen on Tudor Submariners — give it an unmistakable vintage identity.
+The domed sapphire crystal and unidirectional rotating bezel reinforce its vintage character, while 200 meters of water resistance confirms it as a capable tool watch.
+One of the most notable details is the rose logo on the dial, used before Tudor switched to the shield logo, which adds real collector appeal.

-Originally retailing for around $3,000, the Black Bay 79220N has experienced steady appreciation in the pre-owned market.
+Originally retailing for around $3,000, the Black Bay 79220N has seen steady appreciation in the pre-owned market.
 Today, depending on condition, strap configuration, and whether the original box and papers are included, it typically sells for between $4,000 and $5,000.
+If you’re weighing up how watches compare to other collectible investments, the Rolex vs Tag Heuer breakdown is a useful reference point for understanding brand-driven value retention.

 FeatureSpecification